Types of Contract Contingencies for Home Buyers

 Contract contingencies were called a somewhat derogatory term during the 1970s.
-Back in the old days, when Barry Manilow was cool -- OK, he was never cool, I just made that up -- but a long time ago, agents used to call contract contingencies "weasel clauses."
+Agents used to call contract contingencies "weasel clauses."
 That's because a contract contingency would let buyers weasel or slip out of a contract.
-That is, to cancel a contract without penalty, meaning buyers would get back an earnest money deposit upon cancellation.
-That's the benefit of contract contingencies, no risk to the buyer.
+That means that prospective homeowners could cancel a contract without penalty.
+Buyers would get back an earnest money deposit upon cancellation.
+That's the benefit of contract contingencies.
+There's no risk to the buyer.

 The types of contract contingencies vary from state to state.
 Your state might make a big deal out of a septic inspection, for example, because it could cost many thousands of dollars to replace a faulty septic system.
 But many contingencies are common to every state.
 For clarity, and because many states follow California law, below are types of contingencies you can expect in California, which may vary from the southern portion of the state to northern:

 - Appraisal - Buyers who obtain a loan will be required by the lender to pay for an appraisal to substantiate the purchase price.
 Sometimes, a low appraisal is received.
 Standard C.A.R. contracts (California Association of Realtors) call for an appraisal contingency within a certain time frame when financing is incorporated.

 - Loan Contingency - Even though a buyer may hold a loan preapproval letter, further investigations concerning the property or the borrower could result in a loan denial.
 Some loan contingencies run all the way to closings, and other types might exist for a few weeks.